microsoft/nni/docs/en_US/AdvancedFeature/GeneralNasInterfaces.md

 +   #choice: classic_mode, enas_mode, oneshot_mode
 +   nasMode: enas_mode
 ```
 Similar to classic_mode, in enas_mode you need to specify a tuner for nas, as it also needs to receive subgraphs from tuner (or controller using the terminology in the paper).
-Since this trial job needs to receive multiple subgraphs from tuner, each one for a mini-batch, two lines need to be added to the trial code to receive the next subgraph (i.e., `nni.training_update`) and report the report the result of the current subgraph.
+Since this trial job needs to receive multiple subgraphs from tuner, each one for a mini-batch, two lines need to be added to the trial code to receive the next subgraph (i.e., `nni.training_update`) and report the result of the current subgraph.
 Below is an example:
 ```python
 for _ in range(num):
     # here receives and enables a new subgraph